ejkroon/Bayesian_chronological_models_Kroon_-2026-/README.md

 ```
 The available radiocarbon dates for CW and the indigenous group in the
 respective area (e.g., Funnel Beaker West (FBW) in the Dutch uplands)
-are placed in independent sequences.
+are placed in a phase in independent sequences.
+This set-up avoids any
+assumption about the chronological relations between groups, as would
+be the case if the radiocarbon dates were treated as phases within a
+single sequence (Bronk Ramsey 2009a).

-The dates have been calibrated
+The dates are calibrated in OxCal v.4.4.4 (Bronk Ramsey 2021) with the
-with the R-date() function in OxCal and the IntCal20 calibration curve.
+R-Date() function and the IntCal20 calibration curve (Reimer et al.
+2021).
+Separate outlier models are applied for cremations (Rose _et al._
+2020), charcoal and other dates (Bronk Ramsey 2009b).
+The odds of an
+outlier were set to 1 for all radiocarbon dates on charcoal and
+calcined bone.
+The odds of an outlier for the remainder of the samples
+was set to 0.05 and increased as necessary over the course of multiple
+iterations of the model.

+The dataset contains several instances in which multiple radiocarbon
+dates were performed on the same organism (e.g., an animal deposition
+at Malice 1, see Witkowska 2021), as well as instances in which
+multiple radiocarbon dates were performed on different organisms buried
+in a single event (e.g. the mass burial at Koszyce 3; Włodarczak _et al._
+2021).
+These dates have been incorporated with the R-combine() and
+Combine() functions, respectively (see Bayliss 2015).

+The model summarises the dates in each sequence with the KDE_plot() and
-The start and end dates of these
+Sum() functions (Bronk Ramsey 2017).
+The start and end dates of each
-groups are then inferred with a trapezium boundary.
+group are then inferred with the trapezium model, since this model is
+held to be the most appropriate for cultural phenomena (Lee and
+Bronk Ramsey 2011).

+Finally, the model determines whether overlap between the indigenous
+and migrant groups is likely through the Order() query.
+The duration of
+this overlap (or gap) is then calculated with the Difference() query.

+## Notes about model outputs

 ## How to cite
 Please cite the main publication: Kroon, E.J., (in prep.).
 New Approach